silohunt/termgpt/README.md

 ## License

-This is free software.
-See LICENSE for details.
+MIT License - see LICENSE file for details.